-- 1. Graduates will be able to use professionalquality business communication skills to persuade or inform a specific audience regarding a business issue. - 2.
-Graduates will be able to act with consistency and integrity, while acknowledging the inherent dignity of all human persons, to influence others and contribute to the greater good by following the model of Jesus Christ. - 3.
+- Graduates will be able to use professionalquality business communication skills to persuade or inform a specific audience regarding a business issue, mindful of the cultures and values of diverse stakeholders. - Graduates will be able to act with consistency and integrity, while acknowledging the inherent dignity of all human persons, to influence others and contribute to the greater good by following the model of Jesus Christ. - 3.
 Graduates will be able to understand, interpret, identify strengths and weaknesses, and plan for future improvement of an organization's performance (financial, operational, etc.) by gathering and analyzing relevant quantitative data. - 4.
-Graduates will be able to identify internal and external problems and prospects relevant to an organization's existence (emphasizing social-societal, economic, technological, political-legal, and global issues), and plan for future improvement by persuading internal and external stakeholders to take and support appropriate and ethical action. - 5.
+Graduates will be able to identify internal and external problems and prospects relevant to an organization's existence (emphasizing socialsocietal, economic, technological, political-legal, and global issues), and plan for future improvement by persuading internal and external stakeholders to take and support appropriate and ethical action. - 5.
 Graduates will be able to analyze complex and ambiguous international business situations and take appropriate action, applying international business theory and tools in accordance with contemporary professional international business practice.